In the postseason, anything can happen. And that often means the favorite doesn't win it all.

 It's a story that has played out many times in baseball history.
 A juggernaut cruises through the regular season and enters October looking unbeatable, only to meet their match in a short series.

 There are some truly incredible teams that are, in many ways, lost to history because they fell short in the postseason.
-Here are the best of that group, some of which also are participating in the second edition of the MLB Dream Bracket, which pits 64 of the greatest single-season teams in MLB history against each other in a simulated tournament that will offer them another chance at (virtual) glory.
+Here are the best of that group, listed in reverse chronological order, and only including teams that won at least 105 games.

 2019 Houston Astros